 Has your dog been experiencing seizures?
 The type and severity of seizures your dog suffers from can differ.
-In this post, our the Pacific Northwest vets explain the different types of seizures in dogs.
+In this post, our Everett vets explain the different types of seizures in dogs.

 Seizures in Dogs